-Report Cards and Conferences
+Report Cards and Parent/Guardian Conferences

 Report cards are not a substitute for parent/guardian conferences.
 Conferences may be scheduled at any time of the year when a parent/guardian or teacher believes it would be in the best interest of the student.
-Formal conferences with parents and/or guardians will be scheduled at least once a year.
+Formal conferences with parents/guardians will be scheduled at least once a year.
 Conferences provide two-way reporting: parent/guardian-to-teacher and teacher-to-parent/guardian.
-Please refer to the school calendar for scheduled parent/guardian conference dates.
+Please refer to your child’s school calendar for scheduled parent/guardian conference dates.

-Teaching About Alcohol, Tobacco, and Drugs
+Teaching About Alcohol, Tobacco, Drugs, and Vaping

-In accordance with state and federal law, the District shall provide age-appropriate, developmentally appropriate, evidence-based alcohol, tobacco, and drug prevention education programs in grades K-12.
-The alcohol, tobacco, and drug prevention programs shall address the legal, social, and health consequences of alcohol, tobacco, and drug use, with an emphasis on nonuse by school-age children.
+In accordance with state and federal law, the District shall provide age-appropriate, developmentally appropriate, evidence-based alcohol, tobacco, nicotine products, and drug prevention education programs in grades K-12.
+The alcohol, tobacco, and drug prevention program shall address the legal, social, and health consequences of alcohol, tobacco, and drug use, with emphasis on nonuse by school-age children.
 The program also shall include information about effective techniques and skill development for delaying and abstaining from using, as well as skills for addressing peer pressure to use alcohol, tobacco, or drugs.
 The objectives of this program, as stated below, are rooted in the Committee’s belief that prevention requires education, and that the most important aspect of the policies and guidelines of the District should be the education of children and youth on healthy decision making:

 - To prevent, delay, and/or reduce alcohol, tobacco, nicotine, and drug use among children and young adults.

 - To increase students’ understanding of the legal, social, and health consequences of alcohol, tobacco, nicotine, drug use and vaping.